Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 ### A Build for Development

 This suggested development configuration generates a Ninja-based build system instead of the default Makefile-based build system.
 Ninja is faster than Make, but you will have to install "ninja" (or "ninja-build").
-With the following commands, ClamAV will be compiled in "Debug" mode with optimizations disabled.
+With the following commands, ClamAV will be compiled in `Debug` mode with optimizations disabled.
 It will install to an "install" subdirectory and SystemD integration is disabled so that `sudo` is not required for the install and SystemD unit files are not installed to the system.
 This build also enables building a static `libclamav.a` library as well as building the example applications.

 ```bash
 cmake .. -G Ninja \